Aldo Busi: Maturity and success: the novelist, the essayist, the translator

 Busi puts the novel at the centre of his production (he wrote seven) as he considers it to be the highest form of literature for structure complexity, aesthetic contents and expressive flexibility.
 A close observer of society and customs, particularly Italian ones, his characters reflect a deep psychological insight, and their fictional context is outlined with vivid impressionistic realism.

 Left-wing, feminist and political militant for homosexual rights, fervently anticlerical in his life and in his art, he published a series of five «end-of-millennium» essays and six manuals «for a perfect humanity» that analyse contemporary socio-political issues and propose some guidelines to handle them in daily life.
 Because of his open stances and his straightforward language and depictions, he finds himself to be often in the middle of given and received lawsuits.
 Particular attention was won in 1990 in the case of his fourth book Sodomies in Elevenpoint, which received a large media coverage but for which he is fully absolved.
 It will only be the parent of his legal proceedings because the same fate will affect several of his future works, magazine and newspaper articles, and TV appearances.

-His extensive literary production includes also seven travel books (among which Uses and Abuses), two novellas, a collection of stories, two fables, a theatre play, a screenplay, two songbooks and two self-portraits.
-Indefatigable traveller, his reports from the five continents also consistently contribute to his fame as a valued narrator and observer.
+His literary production includes also seven travel books (among which Uses and Abuses), two novellas, a collection of stories, two fables, a theatre play, a screenplay, two songbooks and two self-portraits.
+His reports from the five continents also consistently contribute to his fame as a valued narrator and observer.
 He occasionally also writes for newspapers and magazines.

 His personal research as a scholar of languages and as a translator of foreign languages leads him to also translate some works of the Italian Middle Ages and Renaissance from ancient to modern Italian, such as Boccaccio's The Decameron, Castiglione's The Book of the Courtier (with Carmen Covito), Ruzante, and The Novellino by an anonymous author of the 13th century (with Carmen Covito).
 According to Busi, nowadays several classics of Italian literature, including Divine Comedy, are more known abroad than in Italy, because language update has not yet become customary on the Italian literary scene.
 His translation of The Decameron was awarded in 2013 with the Premio Letterario Boccaccio.
 Following the same philosophy of language update, between 1995 and 2008 Busi directs for the publisher Frassinelli a book series of some classics from the most important modern literature, that proposes new translations which use all the linguistic registers of contemporary language.

 Between 2004 and 2009, he also has the TV series on Literature Amici libri (trans.
 "Book friends") inside a talent show, where he also plays the role of teacher of General Education.

 In 2006, the literary critic Marco Cavalli wrote the first monograph on Aldo Busi titled Busi in corpo 11, where he describes, analyses and comments on the whole writer's work.